By Lori Hahnel

 Nimbus Publishing (2024)

-Lorri Neilson Glenn’s new book is a beautiful and thought-provoking collection of creative nonfiction that captures moments, fragments, and images gleaned from her life and experiences.
+Lorri Neilsen Glenn’s new book is a beautiful and thought-provoking collection of creative nonfiction that captures moments, fragments, and images gleaned from her life and experiences.
 Over a hundred short pieces are divided here into five thematic sections, and the collection’s lyric and nonlinear flow suggests the shape of memory and recollection.
 The phases of life, like the phases of the moon, are seen to flow almost imperceptibly into each other and yet with the wisdom of perspective, are seen as distinct from one another.
 The body, family, friends, the constructs that make up our society, aging, sexuality, our interconnectedness and our connection to land and nature are among the many topics the author explores here, with an eagle eye and a poet’s ear.

 The Old Moon in Her Arms is a memoir of being a daughter, wife, lover, mother; a memoir of the different experiences and the shifting realities of the different selves that make up a life.
-Neilson Glenn explores transitions, from one life stage to another, or to the end of life.
+Neilsen Glenn explores transitions, from one life stage to another, or to the end of life.
 From “Moments of Glad Grace”:

 A bright yellow bird appeared on the deck yesterday, stunned from the impact of a crash against glass, ending its spring busyness.
 I picked up its cooling body, felt the miracle of its soft intricacies, whispered a blessing before placing the body under a budding bush near the shore.